 If you are in Vientiane, go there.
 The COPE center runs education programs about artificial limbs, rehabilitation and UXO’s (un-exploded ordnance).
 The short movies in the museum showing the people participating in these programs are really inspiring and show such resilience…

 Day 14: Crossing the Lao-Thai border at Nongkhai Station

-Our last day in Laos, we booked tickets for the night train to Bangkok at Mixok Guesthouse, our hotel, and around 3pm in the afternoon we were picked up by a tuktuk and driven to Thanaleng train station.
+After two weeks in Laos, it was time to leave… At our hotel we booked tickets for the night train to Bangkok.
+Around 3pm in the afternoon we were picked up by a tuktuk and driven to Thanaleng train station.